 Another area of continuing major concern to me is care for the mentally and physically handicapped.
 I have and will continue to give this important area my special, personal attention.
+The neglect in this area is shameful!

 In this regard, and attempting to remain non-partisan here today, I will fight with all my power to prevent a further erosion in these programs by an indifferent Administration.